szilvia-csernus/full-stack-skeleton/README.md

 This project is created to help with the initial creation and setup of a full-stack application using Django REST, PostgreSQL, ReactJS + Typescript @vite, and Docker.

+The docker-compose setup for development uses the built in django and node servers to make use of their hot-refresh functionality during the development process.

+The production setup takes care of creating and running all migrations, creates the superuser, builds the frontend for production and starts up an `nginx` web server.

+Both the python and the node base images use the `alpine` distribution of linux to keep the build sizes to the minimum.

 ---